Effect of the Pump as Turbine Failure on Unsteady Flow in Water Transmission Pipelines (Case Study: Masjed Soleyman City Water Pipeline)

 Authors

-1 .Sc. in Water Structures, Department of Water Engineering, Agricultural Sciences and Natural Resources University of Khuzestan, Iran.
+1 M.Sc.
+Graduate in Water Structures, Dept. of Water Science and Engineering, Agricultural Sciences and Natural Resources University of Khuzestan, Iran.

-2 Associate Professor, Department of Water Engineering, Agricultural Sciences and Natural Resources University of Khuzestan, Iran.
+2 Corresponding Author, Associate Prof., Dept. of Water Science and Engineering, Agricultural Sciences and Natural Resources University of Khuzestan, Iran.

-3 Assistant Professor, Department of Water Engineering, Agricultural Sciences and Natural Resources University of Khuzestan, Iran.
+3 Assistant Prof., Dept. of Water Science and Engineering, Agricultural Sciences and Natural Resources University of Khuzestan, Iran.

-4 Instructor, Department of Mechanical Engineering, Islamic Azad University, Behbahan, Iran.
+4 Instructor, Dept. of Mechanical Engineering, Behbahan Branch, Islamic Azad University, Behbahan, Iran.

 Abstract